IBM/aspera-cli/docs/README.md

 ### Interactive Input

-Some options and **Command Parameters** are mandatory and other optional.
+Some options and **Command Parameters** are mandatory and others are optional.
 By default, `ascli` prompts for missing mandatory options or **Command Parameters** during interactive execution.

 The behavior can be controlled with: